ashutoshmjain/gita/src/mathuraChap08.md

 `Matsyagandha` thought for a while and finally nodded her consent.
 Her eyes hollow.
 She was still not sure it was happening to her but the plan seemed workable. `Maharishi` looked at her and he figured she wanted something else.
 He stood up and asked — Do you want something else `Matsya`? — His voice full of gratitude.

-What will happen to me after ?
-I will need to feed the new born at least for a year!
+What will happen to me after ? - It felt like she lost the words - I will need to feed the new born at least for a year!
 But what after that? — asked `Matsyagandha`.

 `Maharishi Parāśara` thought for a while.
 He wanted to make sure he found the right words as much as he wanted to say the truth.
 He said — after two years, once child is ready to go with me, you may, if you wish, return to the village.